Cat0Boy/Scratch-Cat-Platformer/README.md

 ## Features
 - **Multiplayer Gameplay**: Play with your friends online and explore the game world together.
 - **Customizable Cats**: Choose from a variety of adorable cat characters, each with its own unique abilities and traits.
-- **Exciting Levels**: Navigate through challenging levels filled with obstacles, enemies, and hidden secrets.
 - **Power-ups**: Discover power-ups scattered throughout the levels to help you and your friends overcome obstacles and defeat enemies.
-- **Interactive Environment**: Interact with the environment to solve puzzles and uncover hidden paths.
 - **Dynamic Soundtrack**: Enjoy an immersive soundtrack that adapts to the action-packed gameplay.

 ## Installation